2019–2020 Guinean protests

-The 2019–2020 Guinean protests, or the Front National pour la Défense de la Constitution (FNDC), were a series of violent protests and mass civil unrest around Guinea against the rule of Alpha Conde that first broke out on 14 October 2019 against constitutional changes.
+The 2019–2020 Guinean protests, or the Front National pour la Défense de la Constitution (FNDC), were a series of violent protests and mass civil unrest around Guinea against the rule of Alpha Condé that first broke out on 14 October 2019 against constitutional changes.
 More than 800 were killed in violent clashes and political scenes yet ethnic clashes and this spawned even further rhetoric, while the protesters still resisted despite the harsh repression.
 After the 2020 Guinean presidential election, widespread unrest took place, leading to the deaths of 27 protesters.

 Background

 In Guinea, political dissent has been silenced since the 2007 Guinean general strike, when 100 were killed.
 Hundreds of people have been arrested in separate cases of violence, such as the 2009 Guinea protests, 2013 Guinea clashes and many more.
 After a wave of unprecedented demonstrations against the results of the 2015 Guinean presidential election, 70 protesters were killed and more than 400 were arrested in six months of protests.
 In 2019, protesters had had enough with the government and a new bill allowing constitutional referendums and changes, so protesters started to rally.